 By wind-dispersed seed.
 The average number of seeds per flower head is 200, and a plant often has over 100 flower heads.
 Seed numbers per plant range from 21,500 to 25,000 but a large plant may produce 60,000.

 Most soils but S. asper prefers well drained slightly acid to alkaline soils, and has some tolerance of saline conditions.

 Because of the long pappus of the fruits, this plant can spread easily and quickly.
 The prickly leaves and big taproot make the plant difficult to remove.

 Integrated Crop Management

-Cutting, pulling or hoeing the plants before flowering.
-Tillage and surface cultivations in spring and the inclusion of root crops in the rotation should keep the weed in check.
-Regular cultivations will help to deplete the seedbank.
+Cutting, pulling or hoeing of the plants before flowering.
+Tillage and surface cultivations in spring and the inclusion of root crops in the rotation should keep the weed in control.
+Regular cultivations will help to deplete the soil seedbank.

 Choose directly from Category

 Search directly for a particular pest